Armenia in the Junior Eurovision Song Contest 2016: Before Junior Eurovision

 The Armenian broadcaster announced on 21 July 2016, that they would be participating at the contest being held in Valletta, Malta on 20 November 2016.
 ARMTV announced on 10 August 2016 that they had internally selected Anahit Adamyan and Mary Vardanyan to represent them at the contest.
 Their song for the contest, "Tarber", was released on 28 October 2016.

 Artist and song information

 Anahit Adamyan and Mary Vardanyan

-Anahit was born in Sochi, Russia in summer 2003 but has a very strong connection to her motherland, Armenia.
-Anahit started singing when she was just 4 years old.
+Anahit was born in Sochi, Russia in summer 2003.
+Anahit started singing when she was four years old.
 Her professional career started in 2013, when she participated in the auditions of Russia's The Voice Kids competition.
-Later Anahit took part in world-famous composer Igor Krutoy's "The battle of talents" show where she became one of the three finalists.
-Anahit's biggest dream was to be a part of the Eurovision family, and this year her dream is coming true!
+Later Anahit took part in Igor Krutoy's "The battle of talents" show where she was one of the three finalists.

 Mary was born in April 2003 in Vardenis.
 She took her first steps into music back in 2011, when she started studying music at the Do-Re-Mi vocal school.
 She has participated in numerous music competitions, including the Renaissance International Music Festival, where she took the grand prix and the Friendship of Nations music competition, where she took first place.